kkozmic/Cartographer/readme.markdown

 ## Traceability

 Code that does things based on conventions can be hard to debug.
-Cartographer offers two featuers that make it a non-issue:
+Cartographer offers two features that make it a non-issue:

  - Using `IMappingDescriptor` interface Cartographer will output exactly the steps it uses to map each type pair in a C#-like pseudocode.
 Inspecting it, you'll be able to quickly spot invalid configuration.
 Moreover, if you're doing approval testing it will help you ensure no refactoring breaks your mapping.
 Here's a simple example